wade-cheng/symlinker/README.md

 symlinker_root_here = true
 ```

+Note: this program probably has a bug where it is not able to process directories past a depth of 1 (ie the `folder01/*` level).
+It doesn't come up in my personal use case, and I'm busy with other things right now, so it hasn't been fixed.
+I'll probably come back to bugfix this, though.

 ## Installation

 Symlinks are a Unix-only feature.
 On a Unix system with Rust [installed](https://doc.rust-lang.org/book/ch01-01-installation.html) (which includes its `cargo` package manager), run